darrendoan/Group-5-Project-2/README.md

 ## Installation Instruction

 - [Install nodejs and npm](https://nodejs.org/en/download)
-  Node.js is for npm only.
-The project doesn't use the Node.js in any other way.
-It is a requirement to use Tailwind css.

 ## Licence

-This project is licensed under the [MIT License](https://github.com/Yukitoshi12345/The-University-of-Gaming/blob/main/LICENSE).

 _The roles mentioned above are rough representation of individual member's tasks.
 Throughout the project, we all collaborated and contributed to each other's coding._